apache/nifi/minifi/minifi-docs/src/main/markdown/minifi-java-agent-quick-start.md

 ```
 install-service.bat "serviceName:minifi_java"
 ```
 The user, which should be used to run the service, can be specified.
 For that, the `serviceUser` and `serviceUserPassword` parameters need to be used.
 The username has to be in domain\username format, like `LOCAL\minifi`.
 If the service user not provided, the `Local System` account will be used to install the service.
+The service user has to has the `Log on as service` right.
 If the `serviceUserPassword` parameter is provided, the terminal will be closed after the installation because of security reasons.
+Please note that the `serviceUserPassword` parameter cannot contains special characters.
 Example command:
 ```
 install-service.bat "serviceUser:AD\minifi_user" "serviceUserPassword:password"
 ```